Stumbling on to a Southern Delicacy - Shrimp and Grits

 In Round Two, contestants must serve 25 sample portions to a group of folks sitting on a Consumer's Choice Panel.
 This round is judged only on taste.

-Regular folks like us can sign up for the Consumer's Choice panel, and pig out on (I mean, daintily sample) offerings from all the chefs in the competition.
+Regular folks like us can sign up for the Consumer's Choice panel, and snarf down (I mean, daintily sample) offerings from all the chefs in the competition.

 Since this is a shrimp and GRITS festival, all the dishes must be made with grits.
-I remember talking with the master chef of a team from New York and jokingly asked, "Do y'all even know what grits are?"
+I remember talking with a master chef from New York and jokingly asked, "Do y'all even know what grits are?"

 Without missing a beat, he answered, "Hadn't a clue until this morning."